HOME | Windows XP - Links | Operating Systems | Programming Languages | Software Components | |

 XP also has an updated interface (although you can configure it to use the familiar Windows 2000 interface) and remote assistance using NetMeeting-style remote application control.
 This release also includes drivers and built-in support for 802.11b wireless networking.
 Two of the most controversial features are the inclusion of Windows Media Player 8 and product activation.

 When a consumer installs a shrink-wrapped copy of Windows XP or boots a PC that’s been preinstalled with Windows XP, the operating system will ask the user to activate the software.
 Although Windows XP will continue to operate normally for 30 days from the first boot or upgrade, it will cease functioning on day 31 until the software is activated.
 The activation agent of Windows XP uses the local hardware configuration and a one-way mathematical algorithm to create a hardware hash key.
+This hash key is either uploaded to Microsoft via an Internet connection or called in to a product activation representative by the user.
+This one-way algorithm cannot be decomposed to return the users’ hardware configuration, thus protecting the user’s privacy.

 The need for product activation